blackpr/llm-classifier-eval/README.md

 # LLM Classifier Evaluation

-A professional framework for evaluating and comparing LLM-based message classification performance across multiple models.
+A framework for evaluating and comparing LLM-based message classification performance across multiple models.

 ## Overview

-This tool benchmarks various Large Language Models (LLMs) on a message classification task for Instashop, a grocery delivery service.
+This tool benchmarks various Large Language Models (LLMs) on a message classification task for a delivery service.
 It evaluates models from Google (Gemini) and OpenAI (GPT) families, providing comprehensive metrics on accuracy, token usage, and cost efficiency.

 ## Features